technion046195/technion_046195_2020_spring/_workshops/workshop_04/workshop_04.md

 ## ❓️ Problem: Finding The Optimal Parking Lots Locations

-A taxi company is looking to rent $K$ parking lots so that their taxis can wait in them in between rides.
+A taxi company is looking to rent $$K$$ parking lots so that their taxis can wait in them in between rides.

 It would like to select the optimal locations to place these parking lots such that the average distance from the drop off location to the nearest parking lot will be minimal.